-D. The following was not reflected in this valuation:
+B. The following was not reflected in this valuation:

-On December 28, 2012, the collective bargaining agreement with the CWA was extended for one year under the Agreement, active pension bands in the LTRP were increased 3.0%.
-The LTPP was amended on July 29, 2013 for this plan amendment which will apply to participants in the LTRP who retire on or after January 1, 2013.
+On December 28, 2012, the collective bargaining agreement with the CWA was extended for one year.
+Under the Agreement, active pension bands in the LTRP were increased 3.0%.
+The LTRP was amended on July 29, 2013 for this plan amendment which will apply to participants who retire on or after January 1, 2013.